n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.elasticsecurity.md

 # Elastic Security

-The Elastic Security node allows you to automate work in the Elastic Security platform and integrate Elastic Security with other applications. n8n's has built-in support for a wide range of Elastic Security features, which includes basic operations like creating, updating, deleting, retrieving, and getting cases.
+The Elastic Security node allows you to automate work in the Elastic Security platform and integrate Elastic Security with other applications. n8n's has built-in support for a wide range of Elastic Security features, including creating, updating, deleting, retrieving, and getting cases.

 On this page, you'll find a list of operations the Elastic Security node supports and links to more resources.